gaestu/fast_carver/planning/wip/golden_ewf.md

 └── samples_to_place.md
 ```

+Note: `samples/` is the intended source-of-truth directory.
+For backward compatibility, the generator should fall back to `sample/` if `samples/` does not exist.

 ### Files to Generate

 ```
 tests/golden_image/
-├── generate.sh                  # Script to pack ALL samples
+├── .goldenignore               # Optional ignore list for non-samples ├── generate.sh                  # Script to pack ALL samples
 ├── manifest.json                # Complete offset/hash map for all files
 ├── golden.raw                   # Raw disk image (~25MB with alignment)